 Simon is Vice Chairman of the Board for the Institute for Regional Security and active in a number of naval associations.

-Major General Fergus (Gus) McLachlan AO (Ret'd): Strategic Defence Advisor for LAND 400
+Major General Simone Wilkie AO (Ret’d): Strategic Defence Advisor for Land

 Minister’s Advisory Council on Defence Industry and Jobs